-In the event a student has a grievance, which cannot be resolved to his/her satisfaction with the student's immediate instructor: the student is to make his/her grievance known to the Institution's Chief Operations Officer or in his/her Absence to the Administrative Assistant.
+In the event a student has a grievance, which cannot be resolved to his/her satisfaction with the student's immediate instructor: the student is to make his/her grievance known to the Institution's Director or in her absence to the Institution's Chief Operating Officer.
 It is strongly recommended that all grievances be presented in writing.
-WBI will also accept oral grievances.
+Western Barber Institute will also accept oral grievances.
 However, if you have any questions or problems that you cannot resolve with the school, write or call: Bureau for Private Postsecondary Education 2535 Capitol Oaks Drive, Suite 400, Sacramento CA 95833, (888)370-7589